-Why Do Carp Like Salt?
+Why Do Fish Like Salt?

 You might have even seen carp rubbing themselves on the bottom occasionally.
-Most people think this is preparation for spawning, but it is actually a carp rubbing itself on minerals missing from its diet, which it needs to be healthy.
+Most people think this is preparation for spawning, but it is a carp rubbing itself on minerals missing from its diet, which it needs to be healthy.

 What Type Of Salt Do Carp Like?